getzlab/canine/pipeline_options.md

 If the `staging_dir` can be found at the same path on both the controller and compute nodes, leave this blank (for instance if `/home` is mounted to `/home`, as on the TransientGCP backend).
 (default: Same as `staging_dir`)
+* `project` : The Google Cloud Project to charge when interacting with requester pays buckets.
+If the `transfer_bucket` or any declared inputs are requester pays, this project will be billed for the charges
 * `transfer_bucket`: A Google Cloud Storage bucket to use when executing batch directory transfers between the slurm cluster and the local filesystem.
 Providing a `transfer_bucket` _vastly_ improves file transfer performance when copying directories, however there